tjqansthd/Lap_Rep_KD_Depth/README.md

 <p align="center">
 <img src="./examples/replaceblock_description.jpg" width="70%" height="70%">
 </p>

-We also propose a new guidance concept for knowledge distillation, so-called ReplaceBlock, which replaces blocks randomly selected in the decoded feature of the student network with those of the teacher network.
+We also propose a new guidance concept for knowledge distillation, so-called **ReplaceBlock**, which replaces blocks randomly selected in the decoded feature of the student network with those of the teacher network.
 Our ReplaceBlock gives a smoothing effect in learning the feature distribution of the teacher network by considering the spatial contiguity in the feature space.

 ## Enviornments